Why become a member?

-Membership is just £2 per household per year.
-If you are paying by cash or cheque, please enclose the completed form with your payment and hand it to a membership coordinator or drop off at our post box at the Goffs Oak Community Library.
+Membership has just £2 per household per year.
+If you are paying by cash or cheque, please enclose the completed form with your payment and hand it to your Street representative or drop off at our post box at the Goffs Oak Community Library.

 What we do for members?

-- Communicate with members via a variety of media, including flyers, website, social media, and newsletters
+- Communicate with members via a variety of media, including flyers, website and social media

-- Hold regular committee meetings and General Meetings open for members to attend
+- Held regular committee meetings and General Meetings open for members to attend

 - Represent members at local planning and development meetings, Council affairs, Community Safety and environmental meetings